 The QAP, which governs the Competitive 9% HTC program, offers points in the scoring criteria for developments that propose to set aside 5% of the units for persons with special needs.
-One of the nine special needs categories for the HTC Program is persons protected by the VAWA.
+One of the provide refinancing of loan terms in conjunction with nine special needs categories for the HTC Program is persons protected by the VAWA.